os-climate/open-source-readiness/README.md

 # open-source-readiness

-How to be a good corporate citizen when participating in an open source project
+How to be a good corporate citizen when participating in open source projects.

 Open source in general, it’s that every project is different.
 Every time you join an open source project, you’ll need to spend some time orienting yourself to the project and learning how it works.